dymmond/esmerald/docs/en/docs/testclient.md

 {!> ../../../docs_src/testclient/example2.py !}
 ```

-And like Lilya, the same example to send files with `EsmeraldTestClient`.
+And like Lilya, the same example to send files with `RavynTestClient`.

 ```python
 {!> ../../../docs_src/testclient/example3.py !}